fire2a/on-boarding/README.md

 - the best code/document is not the smartest one, but the most legible
 - write/name everything as for your future self, when you'd forgotten about it & context
 - avoid typing errors by typing as little as possible vs copy/paste
+- avoid using unclear variable names, acronyms are usually unclear

 ## our github organization
 1. Every team member has write as default privileges.
 Be respectful of other people branches